 “Yeah, but that’s good for us to see how well our offense and defense can play against a stronger team without waiting until we run into a school that has some bigger players than ours.”

 “They get to try out their plays and defenses, same as us freshmen.
 Coach Kavanaugh told us that a lot of the guys on the JV team didn’t play football before.
 Maybe they weren’t interested when they were freshmen.
 So this is their first time playing against another team.”

 “How old do you have to be to be on the freshman team?”
 Heather asked.

-“Thirteen, and you have to pass the physical and it requires approval of the principal.
+“At least thirteen, and you have to pass the physical and it requires approval of the principal.
 And your parents, of course.
 If you’re fourteen or older you don’t need the principal’s approval.”